AninditaBasu/indica/docs/api_vs.md

 ## Endpoints

 All parameters are path parameters.

-The following endpoints are available.
 To form the request URL, the endpoint must be appended to the base URL.

 ```bash
 request URL = base URL + endpoint
 ```

+The following endpoints are available.

 ### `/words/{word}`

-Returns all nouns, transliterated from Sanskrit to the roman script, that contains the specified word or phrase.

-For example, `/words/shat` returns the entries for all words that contain `shat`, for example, `kshatriya`, `prishat`, or `shatapati`.
+Returns all nouns, transliterated from Sanskrit to the Roman script, that contains the specified word or phrase.
+For example, `/words/shat` returns the entries for all words that contain `shat`, such as  `kshatriya`, `prishat`, or `shatapati`.

 `{word}` is a string parameter.

 ### `/descriptions/{description}`

 Returns all nouns where the meaning contains the specified phrase.
 For example, `/descriptions/horse` returns all descriptions that contain the word `horse`.

-To get all nouns that contain `horse`, use the `words` parameter instead, and use a Sanskrit word for horse, such as `ashwa`.
+To get all nouns that contain `horse` (rather than all descriptions that contain `horse`), use the `words` parameter instead, and use a Sanskrit word for horse, such as `ashwa`.

 `{description}` is a string parameter.

 ### `/categories/{category}`

 Returns all nouns that belong to the specified category.
-The following categories are available:
+The following categories are available.

 |  Subject to explore | Available categories |
 | --- | --- |